kevintokheim/Liberry/README.md

 #### Ian McKenney & Kevin Tokheim

+## Status
+No silex has been started yet.
+Full CRUD for Book, Author, and Copy has been written and passes tests.
+Getting Authors from Books has been written and passes tests.
+Inserting a Copy from a Book has been written and passes tests.
+Please see [library_database_design.png](library_database_design.png).

 ## Description

 This application will a user to maintain a database of a library that also sells berries.